dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### BlitSpriteRef: DWORD

 References a 0x26 BlitSpriteDef fragment directly.
 It does not use the 0x27 BlitSprite reference fragment.
-This will be the image that the particles will show up as, if the 0x04 flag value is set, and the ParticleType is 3.
+This will be the image that the particles will show up as, if the 0x04 flag value is set, and the ParticleType is 3 or 4.

 ## 0x35 — GlobalAmbientLightDef